plpxsk/gists/r-style-tips.md

 # Style - good practices

-*I hesitate to call these "best practices" until I am more certain that a larger user base finds most of them useful.*

-## General

 Define functions near top of your program/script.
 Or in a separate `helpers.R` or similar file and then `source(“helpers.R”)` near top

 Define constants near the top of the program (possibly using VARIABLES_IN_CAPS)